whiprandolph/bestseller/Part 3 - The Deepest Revolution/18 - The Deepest Revolution.md

 Ultimately, we remain in an abusive nation because we tolerate it.
 Yes, there has been a massive amount of shame, violence, broken promises, lies, and spiritual wounding that make deep change really hard.
 Rulers and their servants use so many tricks and traps to get us to tolerate our own abuse and accept our submissiveness as legitimate and "just the way life is."

-The only way to end abuse is to stand up for ourselves.
+The only way to end this abuse is to stand up for ourselves.
 That's the Deepest Revolution: when enough people stand together and take care of each other even at great personal risk in order to create a new way of life.
 The arc of history bends when enough people give their divine love fully, right now, rather than holding back hoping to avoid abuse for another day.

 The night before his murder, Martin Luther King Jr said, "I've seen the promised land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the promised land."[xxx-mlk final speech afscmd]

 I'm telling you I've BEEN to the promised land.
-I've lived with a whole healthy nation where people routinely have integrity, generosity, respect for men, women and children, deep connection with the Earth, strong leaders, and _no rulers._
+I've lived with a whole healthy nation where people routinely have integrity, generosity, respect for men, women and children, deep connection with the Earth, strong leaders, and  no rulers.

 The promised land is definitely real, and I'll tell you what else I learned -- _**WE are the promised land**_.
 Every single person can be one of our many messiahs, one of our many liberators as we free ourselves from the biggest trap in human history.
 And the more messiahs, the more liberators, the better.
 We are our own saviors.